-Outlook-We have generated positive net free cash flow for the last nine calendar years, most of which occurred during challenging economic and industry conditions.
-We also expect to have significant borrowing capacity under our credit facility and substantial uncommitted cash balances.
-We believe these factors will provide us with sufficient liquidity to fund our operations for the foreseeable future.
+Outlook-We have generated positive net free cash flow for the last nine calendar years, including during challenging economic and industry conditions.
+In addition, we also expect to have significant borrowing capacity under our credit facility.
+We have substantial uncommitted cash balances which we hold in a range of instruments and institutions all of which we believe are prudent in light of recent financial market developments.
+In the event that industry conditions curtail our ability to bill or collect for our ongoing services, our cash balances may be affected by the need to fund additional working capital.
+Nevertheless, we believe that our cash balances and our credit resources will provide us with sufficient liquidity to fund our operations for the foreseeable future.